pythonlover02/volt-gui/README.md

 ## GPU Selector explained:

-- `GLX Vendor Library` Select a GLX provider between the NVIDIA Proprietary Drivers and Mesa Drivers.
+- `OpenGL Provider` Select a OpenGL provider between the NVIDIA Proprietary Drivers and Mesa Drivers.
-- `Mesa Select GPU` Select which to use GPU among those available on the system.
-(Only for GPUs using the Mesa Drivers)
-- `OpenGL Software Rendering` Use Mesa OpenGL Software Rendering; this will ignore the `Mesa Select GPU` option.
+- `Mesa Select GPU` In this case “select” means the GPU will be first in the reported physical devices list, It applies to OpenGL and Vulkan and only GPUs using the Mesa Drivers.
+Something to add its that the `OpenGL Provider` and `Vulkan ICD` settings have priority over this.
 - `Vulkan ICD` Selects the Vulkan Installable Client Driver, obtained from `/usr/share/vulkan/icd.d/`.

 ## Technical References: